Last Updated on November 5, 2022

 You won’t find many accommodations online for Sengkang.
 I stayed at Amira Guesthouse, it’s cheap, comfortable clean and the owner is super friendly.
 He helped me arrange the boat ride.
 They also have a restaurant serving delicious local food.

-3 – Discover the special death rituals of Tana Toraja
+3 – Discover Sulawesi death rituals in Tana Toraja

 What to do in Tana Toraja